jeziellago/FlowNav/README.md

 }
 ```

-If you need to create an action for the destination you will use `withActions` infix fun, the function is an HashMap where you will pass the fragment of the origin and the fragment destination, in both you will pass the constant that you used on `@EntryFragmentFlowNav` annotation to identify the destination of the fragment
+If you need to create an action for the destination you will use `withActions` infix fun, the function is a HashMap where you will pass the fragment of the origin and the fragment destination, in both you will pass the constant that you used on `@EntryFragmentFlowNav` annotation to identify the destination of the fragment.

 ```kotlin
 addDestination(...)?. withActions {